neondatabase/website/content/docs/guides/prisma-tutorial.md

 Prisma Client offers various queries to read data from your database.
 In this section, you will use the `findMany` query to retrieve all records in the database for the specified model.

-Delete the previous query from your `query.js` file and replace it with the `findMany` query.
-Your `query.js` file should appear as follows:
+Delete the previous query from your `query.ts` file and replace it with the `findMany` query.
+Your `query.ts` file should now appear as follows:

 ```ts
 import { PrismaClient } from '@prisma/client'